hyperledger/fabric-ca/docs/source/users-guide.rst

 When a server is running multiple CA instances, requests can be directed to a specific CA. By default, if no CA name is specified in the client request the request will be directed to the default CA on the fabric-ca server.
-A CA name can be specified on the command line of a client command as follows:
+A CA name can be specified on the command line of a client command using the ``caname`` filter as follows:

 .. code:: bash